 Of course, you’ve heard that SEO is key when writing website content, but it’s not just the presence of the keywords that make a difference.
 To make the most impact, keywords must be written into the copy.

 - Context Matters: Get a dedicated keyword list from your SEO team and keep these where you can see them as you write.
 If these words can be written into your copy seamlessly and provide value, then use them.
 If not, then do not force it.

 Keywords that are thrown into copy for the sake of merely making an appearance run the risk of feeling too “salesy” or repetitive.

 - Interlinking: Interlinking is an important SEO strategy, one that is often forgotten.
 When applicable, try and link one word to another page within your site.
 Don’t limit these to pages to only ones relevant to the article.
 Instead, try and link others to different internal pages so they see the amazing facets of your business!

 Ultimately, writing website copy is not for the faint of heart.
 It requires due diligence to word choice, and intentionality to length, headlines, and demographics.
 While it’s true you know your brand best, how connected you are to it will be your biggest downfall.
-When you’re too close, you can often interject your own assumptions into the writing and throw it’s trajectory off course.
+When you’re too close, you can often interject your own assumptions into the writing and throw its trajectory off course.

 One solution to this common problem is to hire a digital agency with designated writers who specialize in learning the ins and outs of your brand, putting your desired content into its best form and organization for your webpage.
-Digital agencies have the expertise to craft the words you need to help your website garner the results you are looking for.
-If you need new website copy, don’t hesitate to contact us today!
+Digital agencies like ours have the expertise to craft the words you need to help your website garner the results you are looking for.
+If you need a new website copy, don’t hesitate to contact us today!